UltrasonicZ/Introduction_to_Algorithm/DP/cut_rod/about_cut_rod.md

+Top-Down Recursion
+================================================================
 the DP_cut_rod.py implement the recursion of the cut-rod problem
-================================================================